pikvm/pikvm/docs/msd.md

 In rare cases, it may be necessary to disable Mass Storage emulation if the BIOS/UEFI does not recognize it correctly and even refuses to work with USB keyboard and mouse.

-??? example "Step by step: Permanent disabling Sass Storage"
+??? example "Step by step: Permanent disabling Mass Storage"

     1. Switch the filesystem to read-write mode: